vitaly-t/assert-options/README.md

 # assert-options

-Smart `options` handling, with one line of code:
+Smart `options`-object handling, with one line of code:

 * throw detailed error on invalid options
 * set default values for missing options